This article will help you:

 What question should your prediction answer?
 In most cases, it will be closely tied to the objectives that guide your company as a whole, your “north stars.”
 Start by mapping out the user journey, complete with KPIs from the user’s first interaction with your product to their last touch.
 Some common steps along the user journey are signup, activation, retention, and churn.

 Once you’ve identified all the steps, fill in all the milestones along the way by specifying every major button interaction that happens between those steps.
 You’ll want to build a prediction for every step of this journey.

 For example, a user journey for an ecommerce product would look something like this:

-Who should use predictive cohorts, and when
+Who should use predictions, and when

-Predictive cohorts work best in specific situations:
+Predictions work best in specific situations:

 - When your target outcome lacks a clear funnel.
 These are usually the culmination of circuitous user journeys, and are difficult to frame as a clear binary event.
 Some common examples of outcomes without clear funnels are activation, retention, engagement, or long-term value.
 If these are the metrics that matter most to your product, predictive cohorts can be a useful tool.